-More than 70 per cent of Australians with diabetes will develop changes to their eyes within 15 years of diagnosis.
+More than 70 per cent of Australians with diabetes will develop changes to their eyes within 15 years of diagnosis and would require a regular diabetic eye check.

 Patients who have had diabetes for a number of years can develop changes in the retina, which is known as diabetic retinopathy.